Choral Public Domain Library

 The Choral Public Domain Library (CPDL), also known as ChoralWiki, is an online community and repository for choral and vocal music.
 Its contents primarily include sheet music in the public domain or otherwise freely available for printing and performing (such as via permission from the copyright holder).

 It is a 501(c)(3), tax-deductible organization, whose contents are published under one of multiple types of specific copyright licenses.
 Editing articles or contributing scores is allowed only for contributors who create a free account.
-The CPDL stands with IMSLP, Musopen and the Wind Repertory Project as among the most prominent online music repertoire databases.
+CPDL stands with Musopen and the Wind Repertory Project as among the most prominent online music repertoire databases.

 Overview

 The site CPDL.org was launched in December 1998 by Rafael Ornes.
 In 2005 CPDL was ported, or converted, to wiki format, and is also known as ChoralWiki.
 In July 2008, Ornes stepped back from site administration and turned over operational responsibilities to a transition committee which subsequently incorporated CPDL as a non-profit under California state law and now operates CPDL.

 In addition to making sheet music scores available, the site includes: